 18th Century Aglet

-Aglets have a long history.
-Used on the ends of lacings they provided a easy method of elaborate lacing used to put clothing together and hold it on the body.
-Especially common in the 16th and early 17th century they could be plain to fancy.
+Used on the ends of lacings, aglets (such as our 18th Century Aglet) provided a simpler execution of the elaborate lacing that was used to hold clothing together and on the body.
+Especially common in the 16th and early 17th centuries, they could be plain to fancy.
 In the 18th century we have found them on stay cords of silk and linen.
-Our aglet is very similar to one we studied in the London Foundlings which was still attached to its dyed red linen stay cord.
+Our 18th Century Aglet is very similar to one we studied in the London Foundlings which was still attached to its dyed red linen stay cord.

 - Measures 1 inch long and 1/4 inch wide at larger end.